 Final Words

-Solar flares or EMP can cause considerable damage to all of your electronic devices, especially ones with wires.
+Solar flares or EMPs can cause considerable damage to your electronic devices, especially ones with wires.
 So, if your panels are not plugged in, they are more or less protected from the potential damage of the flare.
-On the other hand, if you connect them to the power system with long wires with power coursing through them, an EMP attack can put out your entire system.
+On the other hand, if you connect them to the power system with long wires and power coursing through them, an EMP attack can destroy your entire system.

 Thus, it’s essential to prepare for any tragic event like an EMP attack by taking steps that would protect your solar panels or grid system.

-These proactive steps will plausibly protect your power system from any disaster awaiting!
+These proactive steps will protect your power system from any disaster awaiting you!